inemari/ChinookMusicApp/README.md

 Before running the Chinook Music App, you need the following:

-- .NET SDK (version X.X.X): You can download it from [dotnet.microsoft.com](https://dotnet.microsoft.com/download/dotnet).
+- .NET SDK (version X.X.X): You can download it from<br> [dotnet.microsoft.com](https://dotnet.microsoft.com/download/dotnet).

-- SQL Server Management Studio: You can download it from [docs.microsoft.com](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
+- SQL Server Management Studio: You can download it from <br>[docs.microsoft.com](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).

 - Chinook Database: The application assumes that you have the Chinook database set up in your SQL Server instance.
-You can download the database script from [github.com/lerocha/chinook-database](https://github.com/lerocha/chinook-database).
+You can download the database script from<br> [github.com/lerocha/chinook-database](https://github.com/lerocha/chinook-database).

 ### Installation

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine:<br>
    ```git clone https://github.com/yourusername/chinook-music-app.git```
 2. Open the solution in Visual Studio or your preferred .NET IDE.